coconutswallow/Guides/_monsters/Yee-Naaldlooshii.md

 creator: Badwolf
 image: https://vignette.wikia.nocookie.net/stephenking/images/2/29/The_Wendigo.jpg/revision/latest?cb=20150316180502
 image_credit: Art By Diana Franco

-description: |
+---

 In the Druidic language, yee naaldlooshii translates to "he who goes on all fours.”
 For those unfamiliar with the Druidic tongue, they are simply known as "skinwalkers."
 According to ancient legend, yee naaldlooshii are druids who sought to quickly obtain access to the highest levels of magic through the most nefarious and darkest means, by sacrificing a loved one to the powers of the Shadowfell.
 They are the twisted reflection of the druids they once were.
 Where once they represented nature and growth, yee naaldlooshii are the embodiment of corruption and unnatural decay.
 They perform perverse ceremonies and manipulate natural magic in opposition to the good, natural works druids traditionally perform, using their powers for evil by taking the form of animals to inflict pain and suffering on others.

   Yee Naaldlooshiii are clever and use a variety of methods to lure unsuspecting victims to their death.
 They may pretend to be an animal snared in a trap or mimic the voice of a young woman crying out for help, only to ambush their rescuer.
 Occasionally they steal the faces of others, taking on the identity of a common traveler or even a member of an adventuring party traversing through their territory.
 These mimicries fool many, but a sharp eye and keen ear will recognize them as imitations.